aerospike/aerospike-client-python/doc/aerospike.rst

     :param callable callback: the function to invoke for serialization.

-    .. seealso:: To use this function with :meth:`Client.put` the \
+    .. seealso:: To use this function with :meth:`Client.put`, \
-        argument to *serializer* should be :const:`aerospike.SERIALIZER_USER`.
+        the argument to the serializer parameter should be :const:`aerospike.SERIALIZER_USER`.

     .. code-block:: python

-        import aerospike
-        import json

         def my_serializer(val):
             return json.dumps(val)